WooSunghyeon/Activation-Sharing-with-Asymmetric-Paths/README.md

 You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.
+- [My awesome model](https://drive.google.com/mymodel.pth) trained on MNSIT, SVHN, CIFAR-10, CIFAR-100.

 >📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
 Alternatively you can have an additional column in your results table with a link to the models.